Love cycling? Here’s some options around Adelaide for you to get your wheels dusty in a national park.

 Introduce the kids to mountain biking on either the Beginners’ Circuit or ‘Easy Does It’ trail at Cobbler Creek Recreation Park, or join the big kids on the new Jump Tracks in Pedler’s Paddock.

-Rider’s tip: The new slopestyle jumps tracks have become hugely popular since opening in October last year.
+Rider’s tip: The new slope-style jumps tracks are hugely popular.
 With three different difficulty levels, you can work your way up to the big stuff.

 Tour Down Under